Sam Bradford: Personal life

 Bradford is a citizen of the Cherokee Nation, tracing his lineage via the federal government's Dawes Rolls.
 Bradford was the first member of the Cherokee Nation to start at quarterback for a Division I university since Sonny Sixkiller, who played for the University of Washington during the 1970–1972 seasons.
+On April 28, 2023, he was inducted into the American Indian Athletic Hall of Fame at the First Americans Museum in Oklahoma City, Oklahoma.
 His father, Kent Bradford, was an offensive lineman for the Sooners from 1977 to 1978.

 Bradford is an avid ice hockey fan.
 His favorite team is the Vancouver Canucks.
 Bradford is a scratch golfer and was also a basketball player in high school.

 Bradford, a Christian, appeared in a short film of video testimonials from celebrities called I Am Second, sharing his faith about Christianity and winning the Heisman Trophy.
 In 2009, Oklahoma City mayor Mick Cornett declared January 13 as "Sam Bradford Day" in Oklahoma City.

 Bradford got engaged to his future wife, Emma Lavy, in March 2016.
 The couple married on July 15, 2016.